Stockport in Morgan County, Ohio — The American Midwest (Great Lakes)

 Erected 2002 by Ohio Bicentennial Commission, The Longaberger Company, Morgan County Bicentennial Committee, and The Ohio Historical Society.
 (Marker Number 11-58.)

 Location.
 39° 32.272′ N, 81° 46.804′ W. Marker is in Stockport, Ohio, in Morgan County.
-Marker is on Ohio Route 266, on the right when traveling south.
+It is on Ohio Route 266, on the right when traveling south.
 Big Bottom State Memorial is about one mile southeast of Stockport, on east side of Muskingum River.
 Touch for map.
 Marker is in this post office area: Stockport OH 43787, United States of America.
 Touch for directions.

-Photographed By William Fischer, Jr., February 7, 2009
+Photographed by William Fischer, Jr., February 7, 2009

 2. Big Bottom Marker